aws/aws-sdk-js-v3/tests/e2e/README.md

 ## Prerequisites

 1. You have a CloudFormation stack called `SdkReleaseV3IntegTestResourcesStack` in the AWS account you used to run the integration test.
-If not you can deploy the stack with:
+If not, you can deploy the stack with:

     ```console
     aws cloudformation deploy --stack-name SdkReleaseV3IntegTestResourcesStack --template-file ./IntegTestResourcesStack.template.json --capabilities CAPABILITY_IAM